aucker/jlox/README.md

 values.
 In fact, that's how we'll implement it in Java.
 We could stuff that map and the code to manage it right into Interpreter, but since it forms a nicely delineated concept, we'll pull it out into its own class.

+>Rule about variables and scoping is,
+> "When in double, do what Scheme does".
+The Scheme folks have probably spent more time thinking about
+> variable scope than we ever will - one of the main goals of Scheme was to introduce lexical scoping
+> lexical scoping to the world - so it's hard to go wrong if you follow in their footsteps.
+>
+> Scheme allows redefining variables at the top level.